-Name of the degree to be conferred Master of Science Educational purpose The Master's Program in Mathematics cultivates researchers who have a wide perspective covering from pure to applied mathematics, educators or instructors who are sufficiently skilled in mathematics to play a role in the education industry, and highly specialized professionals, etc. who can use their mathematical science abilities to the full on the social front.
-Vision of human resources development He or she should have a wide perspective necessary for being a researcher and be sufficiently skilled in mathematics to play a role in the education industry, and possess mathematical science abilities sufficient to be active on the social front as a highly specialized professional.
-Competencies specified in diploma policy Evaluation perspectives 1.
-Knowledge application competence: Ability to contribute to society with advanced knowledge 1Can you apply knowledge gained through research and other activities in society?
-2Can you identify new problems, even in other fields of expertise, based on broad knowledge?
-2. Management competence: Ability to appropriately address challenges from broad standpoints 1Can you take on major tasks with systematic planning?
-2Can you understand and solve problems from multiple perspectives?
-3. Communication competence: Ability to accurately and clearly communicate expert knowledge 1Are you capable of efficient communication for research purposes?
-2Can you discuss research or research-specific knowledge with experts from your own field and from other fields?
-4. Teamwork competence: Ability to work with a team and actively contribute to the achievement of goals 1Do you have experience cooperatively and actively working on challenges as part of a team?
-2Have you helped promote projects and activities other than your own research?
-5. Internationality competence: Willingness to contribute to international society 1Are you aware of making contributions to international society and getting involved in international activities?
-2Have you obtained the linguistic skills necessary for international information collection and action?
-6. Mathematical analysis ability: Ability to see the nature of issues from a wide mathematical perspective and analyze them mathematically 1If the basic understanding of problems in various research realms was gained 2If a good command of basic mathematical knowledge was gained 7.
-Ability to carry out mathematical research: Ability to carry out research while setting up research tasks based on advanced knowledge 1If problems are identified based on the advanced knowledge in one's own area of expertise 2If research is carried out while its tasks are worked on in a systematic manner 8.
-Ability to solve mathematical tasks: Ability to work on tasks from a wide perspective and by using advanced mathematical knowledge 1If the use of advanced mathematical knowledge is actively tried 2If capable of seeing problems from multiple perspectives and solving them 9.
-Mathematical pursuit ability: Ability to work on issues from a mathematical viewpoint and pursue mathematical principles behind those issues 1If the pursuit of mathematical principles as the nature of issues is actively tried to gain new findings 2If aware of social contribution activities through mathematics 10.
-Mathematical expressiveness: Communication ability to debate with those from different areas and not just one's own area 1If linguistic skill necessary for smooth communication was gained 2If the ability to explain and understand was gained to debate with those from different areas and not just one's own area Dissertation evaluation criteria [Review board members] Structure of thesis review board Set up with one chief reviewer and two or r nore sub-reviewers.
-[Review method] The thesis review board administers thesis r eview and final exam.
+University regulations, and who are deemed to have the following competencies.
+Competencies 1.
+Knowledge application Evaluation perspectives 1 Can you apply knowledge gained through research and other activities in competence: Ability to contribute to society with advanced knowledge Can you apply knowledge gamed through research and other activities in society?2 Can you identify new problems, even in other fields of expertise, based on broad knowledge?
+2. Management competence: Ability to appropriately address challenges from broad standpoints 1 Can you take on major tasks with systematic planning?2 Can you understand and solve problems from multiple perspectives?
+3. Communication competence: Ability to accurately and clearly communicate expert knowledge Are you capable of efficient communication for research purposes?
+Can you discuss research or research-specific knowledge with experts from your own field and from other fields?
+4. Teamwork competence: Ability to work with a team and actively contribute to the achievement of goals Do you have experience cooperatively and actively working on challenges as part of a team?
+Have you helped promote projects and activities other than your own research?
+5. Internationality competence: Willingness to contribute to international society Are you aware of making contributions to international society and getting involved in international activities?
+Have you obtained the linguistic skills necessary for international information collection and action?
+6. Mathematical analysis ability: Ability to see the nature of issues from a wide mathematical perspective and analyze them mathematically If the basic understanding of problems in various research realms was gained If a good command of basic mathematical knowledge was gained 7.
+Ability to carry out mathematical research: Ability to carry out research while setting up research tasks based on advanced knowledge If problems are identified based on the advanced knowledge in one's own area of expertise If research is carried out while its tasks are worked on in a systematic manner 8.
+Ability to solve mathematical tasks: Ability to work on tasks from a wide perspective and by using advanced mathematical knowledge 1 If the use of advanced mathematical knowledge is actively tried 2 If capable of seeing problems from multiple perspectives and solving them

+- 9. Mathematical pursuit ability: Ability to work on issues from a mathematical viewpoint and pursue mathematical principles behind those issues - 1 If the pursuit of mathematical principles as the nature of issues is actively tried to gain new findings - 2 If aware of social contribution activities through mathematics - 10.Mathematical expressiveness: Communication ability to debate with those from different areas and not just one's own area - 1 If linguistic skill necessary for smooth communication was gained - 2 If the ability to explain and understand was gained to debate with those from different areas and not just one's own area

+The thesis review board administers thesis review and final exam.